Makdee: Plot

-All of a sudden, Chunni is confronted with the biggest challenge of her life.

 Chunni's schoolmaster visits the mansion, but a small puppy is seen exiting the mansion, and people presume the witch has turned him into a puppy.
 Mughal-e-azam after spotting the puppy, realizes it is his pet dog that had entered the mansion and has disappeared ever since.
 It's then Chunni realises that all this was just a ruse.
 Makdee is not a witch, and she does not really turn humans into animals; she merely locks them up and has some plans of her own.
 She is actually a conwoman who has been looking for a treasure that has been hidden in the village, and so she abducts many children to dig up the place to find the treasure.
 She is accompanied by those two policemen who are actually helping in her plan all the way.

 However, as soon as Chunni finds the treasure, the conwoman traps everyone, including the policemen, in an attempt to flee the village.
 She is confronted by Kallu, who enters her mansion looking for the children.
 The kids and other people beat up the policemen for their notoriety and helped Chunni stop the conwoman.
 The conwoman and Kallu are engaged in a brief fight before Chunni shows up and traps the woman in a similar way that she did to all the people.
 The conwoman falls into her own trap and gets beaten by the children.
 All the people locked up are finally freed, and the village finds a new hero in Chunni.